Wonik-Studios/HashAxe/README.md

 # Compiling From Source

 You will need the [.NET 7 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/7.0) to be able to compile the HashAxe source code to create an executable.
 Begin by downloading the source code from the release you want to compile, and extracting it.
+Other versions of the .NET SDK have not been tested.

 Open a terminal in the source code folder, and run the follwing:
 ```sh
 dotnet publish
 ```

-If you are compiling for a different platform then the one you are on, you can use the `-r` option to specify the runtime identifier (here are a list of [rupported runtime identifiers](https://learn.microsoft.com/en-us/dotnet/core/rid-catalog)).
+If you are compiling for a different platform then the one you are on, you can use the `-r` option to specify the runtime identifier (here are a list of [supported runtime identifiers](https://learn.microsoft.com/en-us/dotnet/core/rid-catalog)).
 For example, compiling for linux on x64:
 ```sh
 dotnet publish -r linux-x64
 ```